Yes, this is a no-cream Creamed Spinach recipe! One of my favorite vegetable dishes, creamed spinach is something I dearly missed being dairy-free.

 This recipe uses a common method of cashew cream.
 Soak the cashews, add some select seasonings and blend away!
+Once soaked, the cashews are softened and blend beautifully into a creamy sauce.
+It’s cashew magic!

 Really, you could make the cashew garlic cream sauce and use it on anything you’d like — as a pasta sauce; stirred in with some sautéed mushrooms; or even ladled over sliced potatoes for a vegan potatoes au gratin!